mbielicki/15_puzzle/docs/report.md

 **Key Characteristics:**

-- **Completeness**: IDDFS is complete like BFS
-- **Optimality**: IDDFS guarantees optimal solutions like BFS
-- **Time Complexity**: O(b^d) - performs more iterations than BFS due to repeated exploration of shallow states
-- **Space Complexity**: O(d) like DFS - only stores the current search path
+IDDFS inherits the best properties of both its predecessors.
+Like BFS, it is complete and guarantees optimal solutions, never missing the shortest path to the goal.
+The time complexity is O(b^d), though it performs more iterations than BFS due to repeated exploration of shallow states across multiple depth iterations.
+However, the space complexity matches DFS at O(d), storing only the current search path rather than the exponentially growing frontier that BFS requires.

 **Why IDDFS Does More Iterations Than BFS:**

-IDDFS performs significantly more iterations than BFS to find the same solution, even though both algorithms are optimal.
-From our test results:
+IDDFS performs significantly more iterations than BFS to find the same solution, even though both algorithms are optimal (typically 2× more iterations as shown in experimental results).
-- BFS LRUD: 3,470 iterations → 10-move solution
-- IDDFS LRUD: 6,890 iterations → 10-move solution

 **Reason: Redundant Work**